Unknownzop/GifBot/README.md

 # Discord GIF Bot 🎬

 An open source Discord bot that allows users to search and send GIFs using slash commands.
-The bot integrates with the Giphy API to provide a wide variety of GIFs for any occasion.
+The bot integrates with the Tenor API (no API key required) to provide a wide variety of GIFs for any occasion.

 ## Features ✨